rvarela11/verb-2/README.md

 ###About###

 This is a boilerplate using the create react app library with redux.
+As an example, I have provided a simple "plus" & "minus" counter.